 The Great Seneca Connector extends between the terminus of the Life Sciences Connector and the MD 124 Park and Ride, largely following the path of the master planned CCT with slight deviations.
-Service to the Belward Farm is provided in a proximate location at Muddy Branch Road and Great Seneca Highway and is contemplated as an infill station.
-Rather than route adjacent to the CSX tracks to reach Metropolitan Grove-where no roadway exists today-the Great Seneca Connector terminates at MD 124 in or near the current Park and Ride, a location envisioned for future Metrorail Red Line service (see Ambitious Long-Term Recommendation below).
+Service to the Belward Farm is provided in a proximate location at Muddy Branch Road and Great Seneca Highway and is contemplated as an infill station and was not evaluated in this effort.
+Rather than route adjacent to the CSX tracks to reach Metropolitan Grove-where no roadway exists today-the Great Seneca Connector terminates at MD 124 in or near the current Park and Ride, a location envisioned for future Metrorail Red Line service (see Ambitious-Long-Term Recommendation below).
 The CCT's Firstfield stop is shifted to this location to consolidate transfer points; however, facility planning could consider interim service to other points based on roadway availability and demand.
+Interagency and interjurisdiction coordination will be necessary to determine appropriate stop provisions, as well as the best use of MD 124 Park and Ride facility in the short and long-term horizon.

-Because the dedicated bus lanes network connects to Rockville's Metrorail Station rather than Shady Grove's Metrorail Station via Gude Drive and MD 355, the planned CCT overpass connecting King Farm Boulevard and Fields Road is no longer necessary, reducing implementation costs.
+Because the dedicated bus lanes network Corridor Connectors feed into connects to Rockville's Metrorail Station (rather than Shady Grove's Metrorail Station) via Gude Drive and MD 355, the planned CCT overpass connecting King Farm Boulevard and Fields Road is no longer necessary, reducing implementation costs.

-Lakeforest and Montgomery Village Dedicated Bus Lanes
+Lakeforest and Montgomery Village Dedicated Bus Lanes Connector